 “We had no experience but we ventured because there was a scope to earn something to meet our basic needs at that critical period,” explains Devadas.

 After a while, Pushpaleela single-handedly started managing her shop and became proficient in measures and weights.
-The couple divided their tasks: Devadas would buy all the provisions wholesale and she would manage the shop.
+The couple divided their tasks: Devadas would buy all the provisions at wholesale and she would manage the shop.

-“People from both BC and OC come to our shop to buy provisions.
+“People from all communities came to our shop to buy provisions.
 A majority of them are women who sit and share the news about their families and the village.
-Such a cordial exchange of feelings reduces the distance between different communities,” says Pushpaleela.
+Such a cordial exchange reduces the distance between different communities,” says Pushpaleela.

 Pushpaleela has since expanded her business into a bigger provisions store and they now keep things ranging from spices to food grains, soaps, essential oils, and many other things.

 “I still remember those days when I had to save one rupee and even less and take permission from my husband to buy even a jacket piece costing Rs.20.
-Today I can take the independent decision to buy any sari or household articles and later inform him,” says Pushpaleela proudly.
+Today I can take the independent decision to buy any sari or household articles,” says Pushpaleela proudly.